keithgroup/apdft-atoms-dimers/README.md

 ### notebooks

-Jupyter notebook examples of how to query and analyze atom and dimer calculations.
-Ionization energies, electron affinities, excited states, equilibrium bond lengths, and potential energy surfaces.
+Jupyter notebook examples of how to query and analyze atom and dimer calculations for: ionization energies, electron affinities, multiplicity gaps, equilibrium bond lengths, and quantum alchemical potential energy surfaces.

 ## Terminology